 Q: If the patient decides to return to wearing glasses, can vision be restored to its pre-treatment level?

 A: The wearer’s eyes will return to their pre-treatment nearsightedness after about two weeks.
-Depending on how long ortho-k lenses have been worn, this process may be as long as 30–90 days.
 In order to provide good vision during this transitional period, patients are refitted with gas permeable lenses or disposable soft lenses while the corneas recover their pre-treatment shape.

 Dr. Smith is a member of the American Association of Orthokeratology and Myopia Control